How to Create a Positive Candidate Experience According to Job Seekers

 “I think many employers ‘sugar coat’ the job — this may get employees in the door but they may quit soon after starting if you are not transparent about what the job is really like [and] what is actually expected.”

-Continue the positive interactions with candidates through the later stage interviews.
-This includes asking appropriate questions, creating a welcoming environment, and being present and respectful in all interactions.
+In order to combat this problem, make sure you are training hiring managers and interviewers to conduct great interviews.
+This includes asking appropriate questions, creating a welcoming environment, and being present and respectful in all interactions with candidates.

 Show that you’re a great place to work